Xilinx/Vitis_Libraries/hpc/L2/benchmarks/Readme.md

 # Benchmark Overview

 Here are benchmarks of the Vitis HPC Library using the Vitis environment and comparing results on several FPGA and CPU platforms.
-It supports software and hardware emulation as well as running hardware accelerators on the Alveo U250, U280 or U50.
+It supports hardware emulation as well as running hardware accelerators on the Alveo U250, U280 or U50.

 ## Prerequisites